nil2509/Hyprland-Canvas/README.md

 ./install.sh
 ```

+**Do not run the installer with `sudo`.**

 The installer will:

 1. perform preflight checks
+2. install `curl` if it is missing
-2. configure repositories
+3. configure repositories
-3. install required packages
+4. install required packages
-4. configure SDDM
+5. configure SDDM
-5. verify the UWSM Hyprland session
+6. verify the UWSM Hyprland session
-6. configure DankMaterialShell
+7. configure DankMaterialShell
-7. perform final verification
+8. perform final verification

-A log is created in the repository directory:
+A timestamped installation log is created in the repository directory:

 ```text
 install-YYYYMMDD-HHMMSS.log